Netherlands

 Box 2: Taxable income from substantial interest

 Substantial interest applies where the taxpayer, with or without his partner, is a direct or indirect holder of a minimum of 5% of the issued capital in a company of which the capital is distributed in shares.
 The income from substantial interest is the sum of the regular benefits and/or sales benefits less deductible costs.
 Regular benefits include dividend payments and payments on profit-sharing certificates.
 Sales benefits include the gains or losses on the sale of shares.
 Examples of deductible costs include the following: consultancy fees and the interest on loans taken out to finance the purchase of the shares.
 With effect from 2023 the income in box 2 also includes notional income if you have taken out excessive loans from your own company (i.e. a company in which you hold a substantial interest).
-If, at the end of the year (the first reference date being 31 December 2023), your debts to your own company exceed € 700,000, the excess amount is taxed as a notional benefit in box 2.
+If, at the end of the year 2024 (with the exact reference date being 31 December 2024), your debts to your own company exceed € 500,000, the excess amount is taxed as a notional benefit in box 2.
 Home acquisition debts secured by a mortgage in favour of the lending company do not qualify as debts that count towards the above debt ceiling.
 Other debts do, however.

 A non-resident taxpayer is subject to tax for income from substantial interests if the interest is held in a company residing in the Netherlands.
 If this company was resident in the Netherlands for a minimum of five years in the past ten years, the company is regarded as being resident in the Netherlands.

-The tax rate in Box 2 is 26.90% (2023).
-In 2024 a graduated scale will be introduced for box 2 income, with a rate of 24.5% applying to income up to € 67,000 and 31% to the excess amount.
+In 2024 the tax rate in Box 2 comprises two bands, with a rate of 24.5% applying to income up to € 67,000 and 33% to the excess amount.
+These bands apply on a per-person basis for tax partners.

 Box 3: Taxable income from savings and investments